 The third factor, which requires that a plaintiff lacks alternative means to obtain the information, also weighs in favor of granting Plaintiff's motion.
 As in many cases involving copyright infringement resulting from illegal BitTorrent downloading, the only information Plaintiff has regarding Defendant is their IP address.
-See, e.g., Strike 3 Holdings, 2017 WL 5001474 at 4 ("Because there is no public registry to provide the names of subscribers and their corresponding IP addresses, there is no alternate means by which Plaintiff can identify [the Defendant] absent the present subpoena." (citation and internal quotation marks omitted)); Digital Sin, Inc. v.
-Does 1-176, 279 F.R.D. at 241-42 ("Indeed, in all of the opinions and rulings in similar cases around the country, the Court has found no indication that the plaintiff's have any reasonable alternative to these subpoenas to obtain the identities of the alleged infringers.").
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, ECF No. 8-1, at 7-8.)
-Indeed, Plaintiff's retained network analyst attested that Defendant's Internet Service Provider "is the only entity that can correlate the

-IP address to its subscriber and identify Defendant as the person assigned" the IP address at issue.
-(Mem. in Supp. of Mot. for Leave to Serve Subpoena, Ex.
-B, ECF No. 8-3, ¶ 28.)
+See, e.g., Strike 3 Holdings, 2017 WL 5001474, at 4 ("Because there is no public registry to provide the names of subscribers and their corresponding IP addresses, there is no alternate means by which Plaintiff can identify [the Defendant] absent the present subpoena." (alteration in original) (citation and internal quotation marks omitted)); Digital Sin, Inc. v.
+Does 1-176, 279 F.R.D. at 241-42 ("Indeed, in all of the opinions and rulings in similar cases around the country, the Court has found no indication that the plaintiff's network analyst attested that Defendant's Internet Service Provider "is the only entity that can correlate the IP address to its subscriber and identify Defendant as the person assigned" the IP address at issue.
+Paige Decl. ¶ 28.